 This shows that the human growth hormone naturally produced during your sleep plays a significant part in maintaining your skin’s collagen matrix, and thereby sustaining your skin’s elasticity and youthful appearance.
 Researchers have found that rats deprived of sleep show skin lesions as early physical indications.

-Some evidence also suggests that your skin cells regenerate faster in the night.
-Although skin cell division does take place during daytime, it reaches its peak at around 2 am.
-This peak does take place even if you’re up past midnight, but the increase in the release of human growth hormone doesn’t.
-This prevents cell rejuvenation from reaching its optimum potential, thus resulting in skin that looks dull, dry and tired.
+Some evidence also suggests that your skin cells regenerate faster at night.
+Although skin cell division does take place during the daytime, it reaches its peak at around 2 am.
+This peak does take place even if you’re up past midnight, but the increase in the release of the human growth hormone doesn’t.
+This prevents cell rejuvenation from reaching its optimum potential, thus resulting in skin that looks dull, dry, and tired.

 Sleep is a natural moisturizer for your skin.
 During your sleep, your skin perspires more, thereby giving it some much-needed hydration to boost its glow and suppleness.
 However, not getting enough sleep does the complete opposite, making your skin reach an imbalanced state and affecting its natural moisture levels.